kubernetes-sigs/scheduler-plugins/kep/454-numa-nodes-scoring/README.md

 - Score calculations:
   - Take max of required NUMA nodes `max([1, 2]) = 2`
-  - Calculate normalize score = 76
+  - Calculate normalize score = 76 + 6 = 82

 Score calculation for `Node 2` will look as follows:
 - First container:
     - Generate combinations for 2 NUMA nodes starting from narrowest and lowest to widest and greatest
     - Generate combinations for bitmask of length 1 `[(10) (01)]`
-    - Check if container can fit first combination (10) -> it can
+    - Check if container can fit second combination (10) -> it can, return  bitmask (10) and true(10 bitmask provides minDistance)
     - Substract container resources from combined resources:

     **Node 2**